 Power BI provides a convenient interface to collaborate on projects.
 Users can create and share rich interactive reports, making collaboration among team members easy.
 Power BI possesses features such as commenting and co-authoring, while Tableau needs third-party tools to achieve this functionality.

-The migrating from Tableau to Power BI is not a click of a button.
-It is a process of re-creating your Tableau reports inside of Power BI, translating all the formulas, and re-developing the visuals.
+The Tableau to Power BI migration is not a click of a button.
+It is a process of re-creating your Tableau reports inside of Power BI, translating all the formulas and re-developing the visuals.
 Because the process requires a lot of effort, it is important to be thoughtful with it.
-Here is our approach to migrating our clients from Tableau to Power BI.
+Here is our approach to Tableau to Power BI migration.

-Do not proceed with any technical implementation until a well-defined roadmap is established.
+Do not proceed with any your Tableau to Power BI migration until a well-defined roadmap is established.
 You can gain significant efficiencies if you plan properly and avoid roadblocks if you can anticipate them.

 An example of anticipating roadblocks is looking through your Tableau report data sources and analysing their compatibility with Power BI.
 Maybe there are no native integrations to your data sources so you will have to create a custom integration which would create a roadblock.